factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/filtering.md

 EventObject.
 The use of Array expressions is not allowed here.

+The path is matched against the Fact's JSON payload on the server.
+On the client, it is validated against the **fields** of the handler's EventObject parameter when the Aggregate is first fetched, so a typo fails early rather than silently matching nothing.
+Combined with `@HandlerFor` there is no EventObject to validate against, so the path is passed on unverified (a warning is logged).

 This filter is particularly useful, if you want to process events that reference your Aggregate, but only if your Aggregate has a particular role.